Jennifer Tattanelli - Spring is coming..

 Dear all,

-Please make a small donation to support support many families who cannot afford cancer treatments and all the many others costs (utilities, loss of salary, home assistance and more).
+I’m working hard to learn dancing for the Cancer Alliance Dance Night Gala competition!
+This fundraising event will support many families who cannot afford cancer treatments and all the many others costs (utilities, loss of salary, home assistance and more).

 DONATE FOR THE CANCER ALLIANCE

-Tag me in your stories, write to me, stay in touch with social networks and if you need a special personal shopper session online, you can ask to:
+Tag me in your stories, write to me, stay in touch with social networks and if you need a special personal shopper session online.

 PALM BEACH...